TanzeelSyed/CC-106395/Phase 3 Parser/readme.md

 }
 ````
-## Lexical Specification
+## Lexical Specifications ##

-The following are the lexical specifications found in MiniJava Language:

-##### • White Spaces:
-Space, new line, carriage return, and tabulator are examples of white space.

-##### • Comments:
-A comment is described as the string /* followed by any characters until the terminating /.
-Comments cannot be nested, and any subsequent / inside a comment would be ignored; a comment will always end when the first */ is detected.

-##### • Keywords: and operators:
+ **• Identifier:**

+A series of letters, underscores, and digits that starts with an underscore or a letter and continues with any number of letters, underscores, or digits is referred to as an identifier.
+Only the letters A to Z and a to z are allowed, with case being the most important factor.
+IDENTs aren't the same as keywords.

+**• Operators and Keywords:**

-In the grammar classification, all tokens in bold are keywords or operators.
-Main, String, System, Out, and Println are all exceptions.
-They are not keywords, but rather identifiers.
+The tokens in bold in the grammar classification are keywords or operators.
+The exceptions are Main, String, System, Out, and Println.
+They are identifiers rather than keywords.

-##### • Integer Literals:
+ **• Integral Literals:**

-A numeric integer literal is a digit sequence that starts with any digit from 1 to 9 and ends with any number of digits from 0 to 9.
-A single 0 can be used as an integer literal as well.
+The numeric integer literal is a digit sequence that begins with any one of the digits 1 through 9 and concludes with any digits from 0 to 9.
+As an integer literal, a single 0 can also be used.

-##### • Identifier:
-An identifier is a string of letters, underscores, and digits that begins with an underscore or a letter and continues with any number of letters, underscores, or digits.
-Only the letters A to Z and a to z are permitted, with case being crucial.
-IDENTs are not keywords.

-# LEXICAL TOKENS

-### Literals/identifiers/operators

-NUMBER =""

-IDENTIFIER = ""

-PLUS ="+"

-MINUS ="-"

-BECOMES = "="

-INTO = "*"

-DIVISION ="/"

-AND ="&&"

-OR ="||"
+**• White Spaces and Comments:**

+ White space includes things like space, new line, carriage return.
+While tabulator and The string /* is followed by any characters before the terminating / in a comment.
+Any subsequent / within a statement will be ignored; a comment will always end when the first */ is identified.

+**Literals/identifiers/operators/Punctuations**

 GTHAN = ">"